 More than 270 bird species have been observed nesting, foraging, or resting at the Refuge (download the site's bird checklist here).
 More than 570 native plants also thrive at the site.
 The Refuge is protected in perpetuity as a natural area.
 Only two hours from the Chicago region, it is an educational and recreational resource to treasure.

 The Initiative’s overall goal is to restore the complex mosaic of prairie, wetland, and savanna habitat that once characterized this region, with special emphasis on restoring the levels of biodiversity once typical of the Illinois landscape prior to European settlement.

 Read more about the Refuge’s history here.

-Support for the Initiative's 2012 work at the Dixon Waterfowl Refuge has been generously provided by Grand Victoria Foundation, the U.S. Fish and Wildlife Service's NAWCA Small Grants Program, Buchanan Family Foundation, Tellabs Foundation, Dynegy Hennepin Power Station, Dr. Scholl Foundation, and Constellation Energy.
+Support for the Initiative’s 2013 work at the Dixon Waterfowl Refuge was generously provided by Grand Victoria Foundation, the U.S. Fish and Wildlife Service's NAWCA Small Grants Program, Dynegy Hennepin Power Station, and Dr. Scholl Foundation.

 Dixon in the news